Jonathan Kongbo

-Jonathan Kongbo (born 19 March 1996) is a Congolese professional gridiron football defensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
+Jonathan Kongbo (born 19 March 1996) is a Congolese professional gridiron football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
 He was originally drafted by the Winnipeg Blue Bombers in the first round with the fifth overall pick in the 2019 CFL draft.
 He played college football at Arizona Western and Tennessee.

 College career

 He was a three-sport athlete while attending Holy Cross Regional High School in Surrey, British Columbia, after transferring in grade 12 from Kitsilano Secondary.
 He accepted a scholarship to the University of Wyoming, where he was a redshirt in 2014 and did not play for the team.
 Kongbo then transferred to Arizona Western College, where he was a junior college All-American in 2015 and a high-profile college prospect.
 The following season in 2016, he played college football for Tennessee as a sophomore.
 His junior year was his best year, with ten games played and 29 total tackles.
 In 2018, his senior year, he moved into the linebacker role; after six games, he tore his anterior cruciate ligament (ACL) at the University of Tennessee against Auburn and did not play for the rest of the season.